 If you want to use the shuttle carts, you have to pay an extra 30 R$.
 Especially if you have only one day, you might want to save time by taking advantage of this service.

-Charter of a private cart for up to 5 people 500 R$ (150 US$) per day or 200 R$ (60 US$) per hour.
+Charter of a private cart for up to 5 people 500 R$ per day or 200 R$ per hour.

-Where to spend the night
+Where to Spend the Night

-However, if you prefer to book accommodation there than in Belo Horizonte, I can recommend Hostel Hari due to its proximity to the venue: A ten minutes walk, and you’re there.
+However, if you prefer to book accommodation rather there than in Belo Horizonte, I can recommend Hostel Hari* due to its proximity to the venue.
+A ten minutes walk, and you’re there.

 Wanna read about other great places and more impressive art in Brazil?
 Then quickly go to this post and take your pick!